-We were already hungry now, so we had our lunch at one of the cafes on the Hippie island.
+We were already hungry now, so we had our lunch at one of the cafes on the Hippie Island.
 While going back our scooty stopped.
 We tried a lot to make it reach the bike shop but we couldn’t.
-We finally pushed the scooty till the shop which was almost 200m away.
-On reaching the shop, the owner told he had 1litre petrol in the bike even before he put 1 more litre for us.
+We finally pushed the scooty to the shop which was almost 200m away.
+On reaching the shop, the owner said he had 1 liter of petrol in the bike even before he put 1 more liter for us.
 So now we had to pay more because the tank was dry.
-Therefore my friend got petrol worth 20rs from a nearby shop and started the bike and gave him.
+Therefore my friend got petrol worth ₹20 from a nearby shop, started the bike, and gave him.

-While returning back we couldn’t see the sunset so we took the boat ride back to Hampi.
+While returning we couldn’t see the sunset so we took the boat ride back to Hampi.
 After spending some time in the street market we took the bus to Hospet.
 In the night we had dinner at the Ksrtc bus stop.
 After having dinner we rushed to the railway station which was 1km from the bus stop.
-We caught the train in the night at 9:30 pm back to Bangalore.
-The train reached by 7 AM in the morning.
-So this was our ending of an amazing trip to Hampi.
+We caught the train in the night at 9:30 p.m. back to Bangalore.
+The train reached by 7 AM.
+So this was the ending of an amazing trip to Hampi.

 - Why the other side of Hampi is called Hippie Island? – It’s because you can find a lot of foreigners coming here and relaxing.
 Majorly travellers from Israel reside in this part and you can find a lot of shops having signboards in Hebrew and Arabic.

-- This part is also called as Hippie island because you can find a lot of locals and foreigners selling hash, weed, ganja.
+- This part is also called Hippie Island because you can find a lot of locals and foreigners selling hash, weed, and ganja.

 - You can even camp in the night on the hills on this island